-- Eight STARS (four serving Manchester airport and four serving Liverpool airport) will be RNAV1 replicated using appropriate standards of PBN and extended to incorporate descent planning levels where able. - Two STARS (one serving Bristol airport and one serving Cardiff airport) will be RNAV5 replicated. - One STAR serving Liverpool airport, will be extended and split to produce one RNAV1 STAR and one RNAV5 STAR, both incorporating important descent planning levels.
+- Eight STARs (four serving Manchester airport and four serving Liverpool airport) will be RNAV1 replicated using appropriate standards of PBN and extended to incorporate descent planning levels where able. - Two STARs (one serving Bristol airport and one serving Cardiff airport) will be RNAV5 replicated. - One STAR serving Liverpool airport, will be extended and split to produce two new RNAV1 STARs, both incorporating important descent planning levels.